Website Santa Monica College

 • Must have sensitivity to and understanding of the diverse socio-economic, academic, cultural, disability, gender identity, sexual orientation, and ethnic backgrounds of community college students, including those with physical and/or learning disabilities as these factors relate to differences in learning styles.

-• Knowledge and experience working in educational equity programs with students whose needs are specific to first-generation, low-income, bilingual, bi-cultural, historically marginalized student populations, formerly incarcerated students, gender, and/or students with different value systems.
+• Knowledge and experience working in educational equity programs with students whose needs are specific to first-generation, low-income, bilingual, bi-cultural, and historically marginalized student populations

 The Santa Monica Community College District is committed to the principles of equal employment opportunity.